 - Withdraw consent at any time, where any processing is based on consent.
 If you withdraw your consent, it will not affect the lawfulness of processing based on your consent before its withdrawal.

-We shall process your request without undue delay.
+- We shall process your request without undue delay.
 In most instances, we will process your request within one calendar month.
-If we are unable to deal with your request fully within a calendar month (due to the complexity or number of requests), we may extend this period by a further two calendar month period.
+If we are unable to deal with your request fully within a calendar month (due to the complexity or number of requests), we may extend this period by a further two calendar months.
 Should this be necessary, we will explain the reasons why.

 Fax: +353 57 868 4757

 Information Commissioner’s Office (ICO)